A discussion of legislation, especially in reference to wireless investigation, can be found in this post on whether to investigate.

-No voting member or spouse of voting member of the commission shall have a history involving current telecommunications, energy, IT, or utility industry clients or job dependency; nor shall any voting member have an current investment portfolio conflicts of interest, including in the areas of energy, telecommunications, IT, or utility.
-No voting member or spouse of a voting member of the commission shall receive funding or a job from telecommunications, energy, IT, or utility sectors in the two years following the commission’s final report.
-All commission members must file a statement detailing any relevant conflicts of interest as specified, including activities in relation to immediate family and extended family members – copies must be freely available to the putlic.
-These statement must be filed with the Secretary of State during the commission period and in the two years following closure of the commission.
+(e) Conflicts of interest.
+No member, except a non-voting member, or spouse of voting member of the Commission shall have a history involving current telecommunications, energy, IT, or utility industry clients or job dependency; nor shall any voting member have a current investment portfolio with conflicts of interest in the areas of energy, telecommunications, IT, or utilities.
+No voting member or spouse of a voting member of the Commission shall receive funding or a job from telecommunications, energy, IT, or utility sectors in the two years following the commission’s final report.
+All commission members must file a statement detailing any relevant conflicts of interest as specified, including activities in relation to immediate family and extended family members.
+Copies must be freely available for viewing by the public.
+These statements must be filed with the Secretary of State during the commission period and in the two years following closure of the commission.

 Chairmanship, legislative and policy decisions for reports to the Commonwealth shall be decided by vote only of all members with voting status.